ikuamike/100_Days_Of_Code/log.md

 **Today's Progress**: Decided to tryout mqtt with micropython

 **Thoughts:** After some frustration I finally came around to understand mqtt and how it is implemented on micropython.
 I decided to try and control an led using google assistant, ifttt and adafruit mqtt broker.
 It was certainly successful!!
 I will definitely have a write up soon.

 **Link to work:** N/A

+### Day 8: February 9, 2018

+**Today's Progress**: OOP in python

+**Thoughts:** Today I decided to revisit object oriented programming in python after I got 3 months trial in pluralsight, it was a great way of understanding stuff I had doubts about like constructor methods.

+**Link to work:** N/A